apoorvasomanima2025-a11y/eco6810-unemployment-predictor/report.md

 Access method: Direct bulk download as data/Book.xlsx; no API call or login required at runtime.
 The file is committed to the repo under data/ with a CC BY 4.0 licence note.
 Seven indicators were used:

-Sheet               Indicator                                 WB Code Unemployment  Unemployment rate, total (% of labour force)  SL.UEM.TOTL.ZS GDP Per Cap   GDP per capita (current USD)                  NY.GDP.PCAP.CD Inflation     CPI inflation (annual %)                      FP.CPI.TOTL.ZG Trade         Trade openness (% of GDP)                     NE.TRD.GNFS.ZS        FDI           FDI net inflows (BoP, current USD)            BX.KLT.DINV.CD.WD Labour Force  Labour force participation rate (%)S          L.TLF.ACTI.ZS    Urban Pop     Urban population (% of total)                 SP.URB.TOTL.IN.Z
+ Sheet                Indicator                                     WB Code
+ - Unemployment     Unemployment rate, total (% of labour force)  SL.UEM.TOTL.ZS
+ - GDP Per Cap      GDP per capita growth (annual %)             NY.GDP.PCAP.CD
+ - Inflation       CPI inflation (annual %)                      FP.CPI.TOTL.ZG
+ - Trade           Trade openness (% of G                        NE.TRD.GNFS.ZS
+ - FDI             FDI net inflows (BoP, current USD)           BX.KLT.DINV.CD.WD
+ - Labour Force    Labour force participation rate (%)           SL.TLF.ACTI.ZS
+ - Urban Pop        Urban population (% of total)                SP.URB.TOTL.IN.Z
+ - School           School enrollment, tertiary (% gross)        SE.TER.ENRR
+ - Population Total  Population growth (annual %)                SP.POP.GROW
+ - Industry          Industry value added (% of GDP)             NV.IND.TOTL.ZS

 gdp_per_capita_growth (the variable in the falsifiable hypothesis) is derived in code as the year-on-year percentage change of gdp_per_capita within each country — it is not fetched separately.
 No source failed.
-All seven sheets were present and parseable in the downloaded file.
+All ten sheets were present and parseable in the downloaded file.
 World Bank aggregate and regional rows (e.g. WLD, HIC, SSA) were excluded using a fixed exclusion list; only sovereign country rows were retained.
-Panel after cleaning: 4,358 country-year observations across 185 countries, 2000–2023.
+Panel after cleaning: 4,369 country-year observations across 185 countries, 2000–2023.
-126 rows dropped for having more than 2 missing features.
+115 rows dropped for having more than 2 missing features.
 Remaining missing values (at most 438 in a single column) were filled with the column's global median before modelling.

 ## 4. Method